A Brief History of Sterilization Abuse in the U.S. and its Connection to ICE Mass Hysterectomies in Georgia

 Conclusion

 The NWHN firmly believes that reproductive autonomy — the right to control when and whether to become pregnant, seek abortion care, and have a child — is a human right.
-According to an interagency statement published in 2014 by the World Health Organization, “Sterilization without full, free and informed consent has been variously described by international, regional and national human rights bodies as an involuntary, coercive and/or forced practice, and as a violation of fundamental human rights, including the right to health, the right to information, the right to privacy, the right to decide on the number and spacing of children, the rights to found a family and the right to be free from discrimination…Human rights bodies have also recognized that forced sterilization is a violation of the right to be free from torture and other cruel, inhuman or degrading treatment or punishment”.
+According to an interagency statement published in 2014 by the World Health Organization, “Sterilization without full, informed consent has been variously described by international, regional and national human rights bodies as an involuntary, coercive and/or forced practice, and as a violation of fundamental human rights, including the right to health, the right to information, the right to privacy, the right to decide on the number and spacing of children, the rights to found a family and the right to be free from discrimination…Human rights bodies have also recognized that forced sterilization is a violation of the right to be free from torture and other cruel, inhuman or degrading treatment or punishment”.

 The immigrant women in detention centers deserve autonomy over their bodies and reproductive choices, just like everyone else.
-This right does not depend upon a person’s race, ethnicity, gender, sexuality, religion, creed, or immigration status
+This right does not depend upon a person’s race, ethnicity, gender, sexuality, religion, creed, or immigration status.

 It is essential that we continue fighting and advocating for the rights of all individuals, including those who are marginalized and oppressed.
 If you want to get involved, contact your member of Congress and express your support for a full investigation of sterilization abuses in detention facilities.
 You can also ask your member of Congress to support the Dignity for Detained Immigrants Act, which supports immigrant rights.